Marchetz/ContactManager/README.md

 Firebase provides also dynamic web hosting service, contact manager url: https://contactmanager-c09ce.firebaseapp.com

 AngularFire is the officially supported AngularJS binding for Firebase.
 The combination of Angular and Firebase provides a three-way data binding between your HTML, your JavaScript, and the Firebase database.

+--Observation--

+Being a small web project, there isn't a style.css file but it has been used the mode "Inline CSS".